AlexBaranowski/bash-bushido-book/chapters/06-configure-bash.md

 In the case that this little recommendation doesn't convince you, here is the link
 - https://gist.github.com/XVilka/8346728 .

-## Executing the chosen commands before the prompt.
+## Executing the chosen commands before the prompt
 Bash has a special variable `PROMPT_COMMAND`.
 According to the Bash
 documentation: